Gwenio/synafis/templates.md

 ## VSCode

-The files in the vscode subdirectory are for the Visual Studio Code text editor.
+The files in the 'vscode' subdirectory are for the Visual Studio Code text editor.

 To use, copy the files into a folder called '.vscode' in the root of the project.

 ### VSCode Tasks

-The file tasks.json defines commands to be run from 'Run Task' in the Terminal drop down menu.
+The file 'tasks.json' defines commands to be run from 'Run Task' in the Terminal drop down menu.

 The command setting for each task will need to be changed to point to the appropriate executable if it is not located on your PATH environment variable.